• Link to Facebook Link to Facebook Link to Facebook

 PHOTOGRAPHING THE LIGHTHOUSE

 The Chincoteague Lighthouse is one of the most popular tourist attractions on Virginia’s Eastern Shore.
-Nestled on the edge of Assateague Island, the lighthouse offers breathtaking views of the Atlantic Ocean and Chincoteague Bay.
+Nestled on the edge of Assateague Island, the lighthouse offers views of the Atlantic Ocean and Chincoteague Bay.

 HOW TO GET THERE